 With regard to Trotskyism research, attention should be paid to the following group of holdings preserved at APO-Archiv:

-In 2004, the Trotzkismus-Archiv (Sammlung Hermann Weber) was handed over to the Friedrich-Ebert-Stiftung (Friedrich Ebert Foundation) (FES, Bonn), a private cultural non-profit institution committed to social democracy (for a short English-language flyer about FES click here), which maintains inter alia the Archiv der Sozialen Demokratie (AdsD, Archives of Social Democracy) and a well-known library, also known as Bibliothek der Sozialen Demokratie (Library of Social Democracy), being by far the largest library in Germany specialised in collecting and cataloguing the literature of and about the German and international labour movements.
+In 2004, the Trotzkismus-Archiv (Sammlung Hermann Weber) was handed over to the Friedrich-Ebert-Stiftung (Bonn), a private cultural non-profit institution committed to social democracy, which maintains inter alia the Archiv der Sozialen Demokratie (AdsD, Archives of Social Democracy) and a well-known library, also known as Bibliothek der Sozialen Demokratie (Library of Social Democracy), being by far the largest library in Germany specialised in collecting and cataloguing the literature by and about the German and international labour movements.
 Most of the printed or mimeographed items contained in Weber's Trotzkismus-Archiv collection have been integrated into the rich holdings of FES's library as a special collection ("Sammlung Hermann Weber, Trotzkismus-Archiv" + call no.) and have been catalogued in the library's OPAC.
-These items (but not letters, memoranda and other personal archivalia) are documented in the following inventory which is also avalable online as PDF file:
+These items (but not letters, memoranda and other personal archivalia) are documented in the following exhaustive inventory which is also available online (PDF, 6.2 MB, 228 pp.):

-Of course the most important archival collection within the Trotzkismus-Archiv are the papers of the late Georg ("Schorsch") Jungclas, a veteran of the German Trotskyist movement (some 120 folders containing manuscripts, letters, bulletins, pamphlets and journals, among them some rare items from the 1940s and 1950s).
-As at 2007 there is no online finding aid but only container lists for internal use.
+Of course the most important archival collection within the Trotzkismus-Archiv are the papers of the late Georg ("Schorsch") Jungclas (1902-1975), a veteran of the German Trotskyist movement (some 120 folders containing manuscripts, letters, bulletins, pamphlets and journals, among them some rare items from the 1940s and 1950s).
+As at 2015 there is no online finding aid but only container lists for internal use.

-The postal address is: Archiv der Sozialen Demkratie der FES, Godesberger Allee 149, 53170 Bonn, the e-mail address for archival queries is email@example.com.
+Contact: Archiv der Sozialen Demokratie der FES, Godesberger Allee 149, 53170 Bonn, e-mail: firstname.lastname@example.org.

 With regard to Trotskyism research, we can mention the following archival collections held by the BDIC: